dnaaun/openFraming/backend/README.md

   # it's not provided by openFraming.
   "provided_by_openFraming": False,

-  # The classifier was just created .
+  # The classifier was just created.
 No  training data was uploaded yet.
   "status": "not_begun"

   # The classifier is not trained yet, it has no metrics.